LDSSA/ds-prep-course/README.md

 You'll see cells with the exercises and cells for you to write solutions.

-Once you've solved all of the notebook we recommend the following this simple checklist to avoid unexpected surprises.
+Once you've solved all of the notebook we recommend following this simple checklist to avoid unexpected surprises.
 1. Save the notebook (again)
 1. Run "Restart & Run All"